A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects: Stratifications and graded graphs

 \begin{definition} $\quad$ \begin{compactenum} \item An \textbf{oriented stratification} of a surface $\Sigma$ is a homogeneous and saturated stratification of $\Sigma$ together with the choice of an orientation for each edge and vertex. \item An \textbf{oriented stratification} of a 3-manifold $M$ is a homogeneous and saturated stratification of $M$ together with the choice of an orientation for each plane and edge. \end{compactenum} For $(n-1)$-strata, orientation is encoded in the choice of a normal. \end{definition}

 Note that an oriented stratification of $X$ induces an oriented stratification of $\partial X$.
-We call vertices of $\partial X$ that correspond to starting and target ends of edges in $X$ \textbf{incoming} and \textbf{outgoing}, respectively.
-The former have negative, the latter positive orientation, if the normal at $\partial X$ is oriented outwards.
+Vertices of $\partial X$ that correspond to starting and target ends of edges in $X$ have negative and positive orientation, respectively, if the normal at $\partial X$ is oriented outwards.

 For an $(n-1)$-stratum $s$ in an oriented stratification of an $n$-manifold $X$ we denote by $R(s)$ and $L(s)$ the $n$-strata at the starting and target end of the normal of $s$.
 For an edge $e$ in a stratified 3-manifold $X$ that is not an isolated loop, we denote by $s(e)$, $t(e)$ the starting and target vertex or boundary vertex of $e$.